gshen42/HasChor/README.md

 budget.
 If the buyer can afford the book, they inform the seller and get back a delivery date; otherwise, they tell the seller they will not buy the book.

-In these examples, we assume the only books that a buy can buy are "Types and Programming Languages" and "Homotopy Type Theory" as `priceOf` and `deliveryOf` are partial functions:
+In these examples, we assume the only books that a buyer can buy are "Types and Programming Languages" and "Homotopy Type Theory", as `priceOf` and `deliveryOf` are partial functions:

 ```haskell